-Keep reading to find out how to implement a five retargeting ad sequence on Facebook that will help recover those lost sales from abandoned shopping carts.
+Keep reading to find out how to implement a Facebook retargeting strategy that’ll help you recover those lost sales from abandoned shopping carts.
 It’s not uncommon to see a 10 – 33 times return on ad spend with these types of ads.

 How To Create a Facebook Audience

-Before getting started with creating the ads, you will need to set up rules on Facebook so you can show ads to the right people.
+Before getting started with creating the ads, you’ll need to set up rules on Facebook so you can show ads to the right people.
 Here are the steps: